Sujatha Aththanayaka: Music career

-In 1950, she song Malse Dileva for a feature program in SLBC.
-After school life at the age of 18, she studied at the State College of Aesthetic and then from State College of Music in 1960.
+In 1950, she sang Malse Dileva for a feature program in SLBC.
+After school life at the age of 18, she studied at the State College of Aesthetic and then at State College of Music in 1960.
 At first she was a lecturer at the Kalutara Teachers Training College and then became a Director of Education (Music) at Ministry of Education, Sri Lanka.
-In 1967 she went India to complete a master's degree and "Visharadha" Exams from Lucknow College of Music in singing and playing sitar.
+In 1967 she went to India to complete a master's degree and "Visharadha" Exams from Lucknow College of Music in singing and playing sitar.
 After returning, she started to work at Radio Ceylon becoming the only female singer to perform classical music programs on Sri Lanka Radio.
 He retired as the Director of Aesthetic Education.
 In 1958 she became the first Sinhalese singer who sang a Hindi song for the program “Bal Sakha”.

 In 1975, she became the first Sri Lankan female music director and directed music for films such as Hariyata Hari and Sanda Kinduru.
 Apart from music direction, Aththanayake involved as a playback singer and radio drama singer for many years started with 1956 film Sohoyuro at the age of 14.
-She sung several popular playback film songs such as Jeewana Vila Meda, Maligawe Ma Rajini, Onchilla Thotili, Guwan Thotille, Herde Rasa Malige, Parawunu Mal Wala and Puthune Me Ahaganna.
+She sang several popular playback film songs such as Jeewana Vila Meda, Maligawe Ma Rajini, Onchilla Thotili, Guwan Thotille, Herde Rasa Malige, Parawunu Mal Wala and Puthune Me Ahaganna.
 She recorded four playback songs for four films in one day, which is a record in Sri Lanka.
 The first song was recorded at Kandana S. P. M. studio.
 The second song was done in the afternoon at Hendala Vijaya Studios.
 The third song was recorded at the University of Kelaniya studio and the fourth song was recorded at Lanka Studios.

 She sang playback songs for nearly 400 Sinhala Films.

 In 1979, a special music test conducted by the Sri Lanka Broadcasting Corporation won the first place in the rankings, beating all other singers.

-She is the only singer to perform in India where she sang from different languages such as Hindi, Tamil, Urdu, Telugu, Malayalam, Marati, English and Nepali.
+She is the only singer to perform in India where she sang in different languages such as Hindi, Tamil, Urdu, Telugu, Malayalam, Marathi, English and Nepali.
 In 1980, she had the opportunity to sing the song Subha Kamina at the President's House when Nepal King Birendra and Queen Vimla arrived Sri Lanka.
 She was the first Sinhala singer to perform a Nepali song in the Asian Hindi Service.
 She also performed a Tamil one-man concert Swaram in Bambalapitiya as well as an Islam concert Ilampirai Geethangal in Maradana.
-She sung Tamil songs for 20 Tamil Films.
+She sang Tamil songs for 20 Tamil Films.
 She sang playback songs for Indian actresses like Radhika Sarathkumar, Thanuja Mukherjee & Vaijayanthimala.